joshuar/go-hass-agent/README.md

 I would welcome your contribution!
 If you find any improvement or issue you want to fix, feel free to send a pull request!

-### Development

-Some notes on the development and architecture can be found in the [`docs`](docs/) folder in the source repository.
+Some documentation for development can be found in [docs/agent](docs/agent/) (for operating system and general agent development) and [docs/device](docs/device/) (for sensor development).
 This might help anyone looking to contribute, extend or fork this tool.

 ### Translations